BookStackApp/BookStack/dev/docs/portable-zip-file-format.md

 #### Instance

-These details are mainly informational regarding the exporting BookStack instance from where an export was created from.
+These details are informational regarding the exporting BookStack instance from where an export was created from.

+- `id` - String, required, unique identifier for the BookStack instance.
 - `version` - String, required, BookStack version of the export source instance.
-- `id_ciphertext` - String, required, identifier for the BookStack instance.

-The `id_ciphertext` is the ciphertext of encrypting the text `bookstack`.
-This is used as a simple & rough way for a BookStack instance to be able to identify if they were the source (by attempting to decrypt the ciphertext).

 #### Book